emmetio/web/src/documents/blog/docpad.html.md

 ## Debug Mode

-Very often, users of your website may send you error reports: a JavaScript or CSS layout problems in specific web-browser.
+Very often users of your website may send you error reports: a JavaScript or CSS layout problems in specific web-browser.
 But all your CSS and JS files are minified and it’s pretty hard to track the problem source.

-In the future, you can track issues using [Source Maps](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/), but currently not every minifier and web-browsers supports them.
+You can track issues using [Source Maps](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) in the future, but currently not every minifier and web-browsers supports them.

 The `docpad-plugin-frontend` has a special debugging mode.
 Since the structure of minified files is stored in the JSON catalog, we can easily extract source files and use them instead on minified ones when necessary.